-- 900.1 All new and existing employees shall be required to complete Natural Gas Awareness Training. - A. Additional training shall be provided to employees with a reasonable expectation of performing work inside a natural gas facility. - 900.2 Equipment shall be considered in service unless properly cleared and locked or tagged out. - 900.3 Equipment Identification. - A. Each facility shall establish a uniform and consistent equipment identification system. - B. Employees shall use the facility identification system to identify equipment for operation or maintenance activities. - 900.4 Housekeeping. - A. Coal dust and fly ash shall be removed from pipes, beams, equipment, etc. at regular intervals and in such a way not to cause a hazardous condition. - B. Compressed air is not allowed for cleaning coal dust or fly ash. - 900.5 Where explosion proof lighting is required it shall not be replaced with conventional fixtures.
+- 900.1 Equipment shall be considered in service unless properly cleared and locked or tagged out. - 900.2 Equipment Identification. - A. Each facility shall establish a uniform and consistent equipment identification system. - B. Employees shall use the facility identification system to identify equipment for operation or maintenance activities. - 900.3 Housekeeping. - A. Coal dust and fly ash shall be removed from pipes, beams, equipment, etc. at regular intervals and in such a way not to cause a hazardous condition. - B. Compressed air is not allowed for cleaning coal dust or fly ash. - 900.4 Where explosion proof lighting is required it shall not be replaced with conventional fixtures. - 900.5 All elevated work platforms shall have adequate and secure railings.